If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Bagman only cast one curse at any of us, the Imperius Curse, and he cast it at you.’

 ‘No.’ Harry shook his head.
 ‘You’re not responsible for your actions and you had no warning or way to defend yourself.’
 He sighed.
 ‘I was hoping you’d not remember.
-I obliviated you to undo the Imperius Curse, I hoped it wouldn’t work if you didn’t recall the commands, then I stunned you and snapped your wand so nobody would be able to pin things on you.’
+I obliviated you to undo the Imperius Curse, I hoped it wouldn’t work if you didn’t recall anything, then I stunned you and snapped your wand so nobody would be able to pin things on you.’

 ‘Thank you,’ Cedric croaked.
 ‘I owe you a debt I can’t repay.
 If you hadn’t done that, I might be in Azkaban; my parents would’ve been heartbroken and I’d be worse than dead.’